MIT Legacy Acceptance Rate

 Due to the extremely low acceptance rate at MIT, applicants must make their applications stand out from the crowd to be considered.
 Excellent essays and well-considered applications can help a strong student stand out in a competitive sector.
 Frequently working with students who aspire to attend MIT, it is safe to conclude that the applicant should be more than just a math prodigy.
 With MIT’s incredibly low acceptance percentage, having a rockstar application is essential.

-Like many other highly regarded universities, MIT takes a comprehensive approach to review applications.
-High test scores and grade point averages can help your application, but according to MIT, “the match between applicant and the Institute actually drives our selection process.”
+Like many other highly regarded universities, MIT takes a comprehensive approach to reviewing applications.
+High test scores and an impressive GPA can help your application, but according to MIT, “the match between applicant and the Institute actually drives our selection process.”

 Advice for MIT Admission